tweag/lagoon/server/README.md

 ### Ingesting remote files

 Note that remote files can also be ingested by specifying the file's URL in the `remote` parameter (see below for a list of parameters).
-In such case the request body will be empty and the dataset will be fetched by the datalake-server:
+In such case the request body will be empty and the dataset will be fetched by the lagoon-server:

 ```
 curl -v -X POST \